Certifications / Cloud

 • An active CCNA, CCNP, or CCIE certification enables you to bypass the VMware classroom requirement for VCP-NV.

-There's Other Virtualization Certs
+Considering Other Virtualization Certs

 If you're interested in virtualization but not locked into VMware, there are other paths available to you.
 CompTIA's Server+, Red Hat Certified Specialist in Virtualization, and Nutanix Certified Professional (NCP) are alternative certification options for aspiring virtualization pros.
 None of these certifications carry a classroom requirement.

-The takeaway here is: VMware isn't the only game in town.
-Hyper-V in particular can be a very attractive alternative.
-While it doesn't have the same level of Linux support as vSphere, it's getting better in this regard.
 For example, 2018's release of HyperV Quick Create and Microsoft's Ubuntu partnership made spinning up Linux virtual machines in HyperV much easier.
 You'll also find Hyper-V on 64-bit versions of Windows 10, Enterprise, and Education.
 This makes it easier to access for those of you working in Windows environments today.

 The key takeaways here are: